Clint Eastwood: Directorial style

 From the very early days of his career, Eastwood was frustrated by directors' insistence that scenes be re-shot multiple times and perfected, and when he began directing in 1970, he made a conscious attempt to avoid any aspects of directing he had been indifferent to as an actor.
 As a result, Eastwood is renowned for his efficient film directing and ability to reduce filming time and control budgets.
 He usually avoids actors' rehearsing and prefers to complete most scenes on the first take.
-Eastwood's rapid filmmaking practices have been compared to those of Woody Allen, Ingmar Bergman, Jean-Luc Godard, and the Coen brothers.
-When acting in others' films, he sometimes takes over directing, such as for The Outlaw Josey Wales, if he believes production is too slow.
+Eastwood's rapid filmmaking practices have been compared to those of Woody Allen, Ingmar Bergman, and Jean-Luc Godard.
+When acting in others' films, he has sometimes taken over directing, such as for The Outlaw Josey Wales, if he believes production is too slow.
 In preparation for filming Eastwood rarely uses storyboards for developing the layout of a shooting schedule.
 He also attempts to reduce script background details on characters to allow the audience to become more involved in the film, considering their imagination a requirement for a film that connects with viewers.
-Eastwood has indicated that he lays out a film's plot to provide the audience with necessary details, but not "so much that it insults their intelligence."
+Eastwood has indicated that he lays out a film's plot to provide the audience with necessary details, but not "so much that it insults their intelligence".

 According to Life magazine, "Eastwood's style is to shoot first and act afterward.
 He etches his characters virtually without words.
 He has developed the art of underplaying to the point that anyone around him who so much as flinches looks hammily histrionic."
 Interviewers Richard Thompson and Tim Hunter commented that Eastwood's films are "superbly paced: unhurried; cool; and [give] a strong sense of real time, regardless of the speed of the narrative", while Ric Gentry considers Eastwood's pacing "unrushed and relaxed".
 Eastwood is fond of low-key lighting and back-lighting to give his films a "noir-ish" feel.

-Eastwood's frequent exploration of ethical values has drawn the attention of scholars, who have explored Eastwood's work from ethical and theological perspectives, including his portrayal of justice, mercy, suicide and the angel of death.
+Eastwood's frequent exploration of ethical values has drawn the attention of scholars, who have researched Eastwood's work from ethical and theological perspectives, including his portrayal of justice, mercy, suicide and the angel of death.